"My hot tub just turned green." Here is how to fix it.

 Plus, without a proper cover, bacteria from debris and insects easily infect the water.
 Your hot tub thus becomes a marvelous home for algae to grow.

 Algae feed on bacteria.
-Therefore, if you don't have enough sanitizer in your spa, you could end up with a nasty algae bloom.
+Therefore, if you don't have enough sanitizer, you could end up with a nasty algae bloom.

 Imbalanced water chemistry